Kyle46220/ProductConfigurator/Notes.md

 Can we listen for changes in the stores elements.
 Like when the qty of shelves changes, re-render, but the position just do transient update?

 The error just happens when you do the slider really quickly.

+netlify deploy. took ages but got the deploy working. the settings were base directory - not set build command - yarn build (renamed to yarn build2) publish directory - build